tihmstar/ps4-kexec702/README.md

 therefore you should patch out the UART output blanker to see it.
 The final code that runs on the boot CPU before booting the kernel uses direct UART writes and is not affected by the blanking feature of Orbis OS.

-To debug the early symbol resolver code before it has had a chance to locate the kernel's `printf` function, set the global variable `early_printf` to the address of that function before calling `kernel_init()`.